kktse/kktse.github.io/_posts/2022-07-12-trends-in-vehicle-cg-height-and-ssf.markdown

 </div>

-This chart shows that vehicle average track width is indeed increasing over time, meaning that gains in SSF are primarily driven by making vehicles physically larger as opposed to manufacturers designing for lower centre of gravity heights.
+This chart shows that vehicle average track width is indeed increasing over time.
+This means that gains in SSF are primarily driven by increases vehicle size rather than manufacturers designing for lower centre of gravity heights.

 | Decade | Avg.
 Track, Cars [m] | Avg.
 Track, Trucks [m] |
 | ------ | -------------------- | ---------------------- |